JulianGendreau/JulianGendreau/README.md

 Please feel free to browse my publications found in the links to the left.

+Additionally, please check out our new book "The Future of Technology in Medicine" available at World Scientific Publisher at the following link: https://www.worldscientific.com/worldscibooks/10.1142/13354#t=aboutBook

 <!--
 **JulianGendreau/JulianGendreau** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.